waywardgeek/infnoise/README.md

 be output than predicted.
 The estimated entropy per bit are continually estimated and compared to expected values.

-Entropy of a string of bits is measured as 1 over the probability of that string occuring.
-The previous 12 bits of data are used to guess the next bit, based on the history of what comes next.
+Entropy per bit is measured as the log2 of one over the probability of seeing a specific output sequence from the INM.
+The probability of any given output bit is estimated by keeping a history of results, given the previous 7 bits.
+Simulations with K=1.82 show that using 16 bits rather than 7 gives only a 0.16% improvement in prediction accuracy, so only 7 are used.

 Also, sequences of 1's or 0's longer than the max predicted are detected and cause the driver to exit with a failure code.
 For the board level implementation above, With 1%